rraghadka/DentalCareSystem/README.md

 * Patient management is based on date
 * Dentist management is based on plan status
-* XML import exists but may require improvement
 * Some parts are demo features
 * Developed under academic constraints and time pressure